SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ```

         This command will submit a build to the cloud build service using the configuration file `cloudbuild.yaml` in
         the current directory.
 The `.` specifies that the build context is the current directory.
-The build context are
+The build context is
-        all the files that are uploaded to the cloud build service, thus if your Dockerfile have `COPY` commands that
+        all the files that are uploaded to the cloud build service, thus if your Dockerfile has `COPY` commands that
         copy files from the local directory to the container, these files need to be in the build context.
 Do note that
         by default all files in your `.gitignore` file are excluded from the build context, but you can override this
         by using the `--ignore-file` flag, which you can read more about
         [here](https://cloud.google.com/sdk/gcloud/reference/builds/submit).

-5. Instead of relying on manually submitting builds, we can setup the building process as continuous integration such
+5. Instead of relying on manually submitting builds, we can setup the build process as continuous integration such
     that it is triggered every time we push code to the repository.
 This is done by setting up a
     [trigger](https://cloud.google.com/build/docs/triggers) in the GCP console.
 From the GCP homepage, navigate to the
     triggers panel: